 Where Do Whales Migrate?

-Humpback whales will feed in Alaska during the summer, before moving over the warmer climates of Hawaii in the winter months.
+Humpback whales typically feed in Alaska during the summer before moving to Hawaii’s warmer climates in the winter months.

-The gray whale is another whale species which migrates north each spring.
-By migrating North, they feast on plentiful food sources, growing fast in the rich feeding waters of the Arctic.
+The gray whale is another whale species that migrate north each spring.
+They feast on food sources by migrating north, growing fast in the Arctic’s rich feeding waters.

 Gray whales also migrate south each fall to mate and give birth in lagoons on Mexico’s Baja Peninsula.
-They are fond of this migration pattern every year of their long lives.
+They can be seen following this migration pattern every year.

-Blue whales which are in the Pacific sea migrate from California, down to the warmer weather of Mexico and Costa Rica.
+Blue whales in the Pacific migrate from California to the warmer weather of Mexico and Costa Rica.

-North Atlantic right whales appear to move between cold waters off Northeastern US and Canada, to waters off the states of Carolina, Georgia and Florida.
+North Atlantic right whales move between the cold waters of the Northeastern U.S. and Canada to the warmer waters of Carolina, Georgia, and Florida.

 Which Whale Has The Longest Migration?

-The longest whale migration on record is a gray whale which broke the marine mammal migration record.
-The whale travelled from Russia to Mexico and back again.
-This was at a distance of 13.988 miles in just 172 days.
+The longest migration is from a gray whale, breaking the marine mammal migration record.
+The whale traveled from Russia to Mexico and back again.
+This was measured as a distance of 13,988 miles, completed in just 172 days.

-The second-longest ever migration was by a humpback whale.
+The second-longest-ever migration was by a humpback whale.
 The whale was sighted off the Antarctic Peninsula in April 1986 and then sighted again off Colombia in August 1986.
-It was estimated to have travelled over 5,100 miles.
+It was estimated to have traveled over 5,100 miles.

 Bernhard Grzimek, Schlager, N., Olendorf, D. and American (2003).
 Grzimek’s animal life encyclopedia.
 Detroit: Gale.